BOOK PROJECT

 WORKING PAPERS

-Suggestion and Censorship: Regulating Public Perception and Public Knowledge of Data in Authoritarian Regimes (under review).
+Suggestion and Censorship: Regulating Public Perception and Public Knowledge of Data in Authoritarian Regimes.
 Draft available upon request.

 Penalizing Personal Politicians: Experimental Evidence on Social Embeddedness and Voter Behavior in Indonesia (with Harry Dienes, Burhan Muhtadi, and Eitan Paul).
 Draft available upon request.